Zanzibar Travel Guide + 5 Things You Should Know

 How easy is it to get to Zanzibar?

-I will admit, I thought it would be a lot more difficult to reach Zanzibar than it actually was.
+I will admit that I thought it would be a lot more difficult to reach Zanzibar than it actually was.
 We saved money by flying from London Gatwick via Istanbul with Turkish Airlines.
 You can also fly with Emirates via Dubai and British Airways via Doha.
-As always, we recommend using google flights to find the best flight deal!
+As always, we recommend using Google Flights to find the best flight deal!

 From Zanzibar airport it’s best to book a transfer to your hotel in advance as it can be very expensive if you get a taxi when you get there.

-Zanzibar is a fantastic honeymoon destination.
+Zanzibar is a fantastic tourist destination.
 From white beaches, a unique history and plenty of luxury resorts.
-Zanzibar is the ultimate honeymoon destination!
+Zanzibar is the ultimate spot for your upcoming beach vacation!
 You will be spoiled with romantic things to do on Zanzibar too – think a sunset cruise in a traditional boat and a traditional cooking class in a beautiful setting.
 If you’re looking for the most romantic area in Zanzibar the East Coast beaches like Jambiani and Paje have Zanzibar’s prettiest beaches!

-As always, if you have any questions – please comment in the comment section below and we will get back to you.
+As always, if you have any questions about our Zanzibar Travel Guide – please comment in the comment section below and we will get back to you.

 Like this post?
 PIN IT for later!